immutant/lein-immutant/README.md

 ### Running it

 * `lein immutant install [version [install-dir]]` - downloads and installs Immutant for you.
 By default, it will download the latest incremental build and put it in `~/.lein/immutant/releases/`.
-You can override the version (which currently must be an incremental build number from http://immutant.org/builds/) and the install directory.
+You can override the version (which must be an incremental build number from http://immutant.org/builds/ or a released version) and the install directory.
 Wherever it gets installed, the most recently installed version will be linked from `~/.lein/immutant/current`.
 If this link is present (and points to a valid Immutant install), you won't need to set `$IMMUTANT_HOME`

 * `lein immutant overlay [feature-set [version]]` - downloads and overlays a feature set onto the currenty installed Immutant.
 If it can't find